jsenv/jsenv-server/docs/start-server.md

 `http1Allowed` parameter is a boolean controlling if server accepts client requesting it using http1 even if server was started with http2 parameter enabled.
 This parameter is optional and enabled by default.

 — see [allowHTTP1 documentation on Node.js](https://nodejs.org/dist/latest-v13.x/docs/api/http2.html#http2_http2_createsecureserver_options_onrequesthandler)

+## redirectHttpToHttps

+`redirectHttpToHttps` parameter is a boolean controlling if server will redirect request made to http to https.
+This parameter is optional and disabled by default.

 ## protocol